lucidBrot/cevi-versand/gui/HowToConrod.md

 > ever - a green block with a white "menu bar" that has nothing in it.
 Let's add
 > at least something to see.

-We add two lines after our `let mut ui = ...`.
+We add two lines within the render loop.
 See further below for the whole file snippet again.
 >
 >```ignore
 >widget_ids!(struct Ids { text });